zenomt/webid-auth-protocol/README.md

 Only the fragment form is allowed to avoid the `access_token` accidentally appearing in web server logs.

-Note: If a `redirect_uri` is included in the request, it overrides any redirect URI that may appear in the `aud` of the `id_token` for the purpose of application identification and access control decisions.

-Note: If a `redirect_uri` is not included in the request and the `id_token` has no discernable redirect URI in its `aud` list, then the `Origin` from the original request is the best granularity available for access control decisions.
+Note: A `redirect_uri` parameter, if included in the request, is only for delivering an access token to the application.
+It **MUST NOT** be construed as an application identifier in the WebID-OIDC mode, even if the `id_token` doesn't include a recognizable application identifier.

 ### `webid_tls_endpoint` API Parameters